 The Occupational Personality Inventory (or OPI) is used by the airline to examine key areas of your personality in order to determine how well you fit the position.
 The test consists of 250 questions that must be answered by rating each statement between 1 and 5, strongly agree to strongly disagree.
 This test is not timed, but it generally takes 40 minutes to complete.
 Although this test is solely based on your own personality, it is still possible and important to prepare.
 Learn how to understand the questions being asked and give answers that correctly reflect your personality with our practice personality tests.

 If Jet2 likes both your application and test results, you will be contacted to set up a time for a telephone screening or interview.
 This is a chance for Jet2 to verify the details you provided as well as to get a general sense of your motivations for wanting to work for the airline.
 Make sure you have a copy of your CV and cover letter in front of you for reference.
-To prepare, review our free guide to interviews pdf.
 If the telephone interview goes well, you will be invited to an assessment day.

 Candidates who have successfully passed through the application and telephone screening stages of the recruitment process are invited to the assessment day.
 This day consists of a group exercise, computer-based tests, and a face-to-face interview.

 In the group exercise, you are split into groups of 8-10 people (depending on the size of the assessment day) and given a discussion card with a few topics to discuss.
 The topics are not necessarily based on the role of a pilot but rather encourage you to work together to solve an issue.
 An example of a topic is what items would you save from a burning house and in what order.
 The key to success here is to make sure your voice is heard, while also allowing others to speak as well.
 Learn to master the group exercise with our preparation pack.